sylvaticus/BetaML.jl/docs/src/index.md

 We also provide [some Jupyter notebooks](Notebooks.html) that can be run online without installing anything, so you can start playing with the library in minutes.

-## Contribute

-Contributions to the library are welcome.
-We are particularly interested in the areas covered in the "TODO" list in the readme file, but we are open to other areas as well.
-Please however consider that the focus is mostly didactic/research, so clear, easy to read (and well documented) code is more important that highly optimised one.
-For the same reason, it is fine to use verbose names.
-Please open an issue to discuss your ideas or make directly a well-documented pull request to the repository.

 ## Acknowledgements

 The development of this package at the _Bureau d'Economie Théorique et Appliquée_ (BETA, Nancy) was supported by the French National Research Agency through the [Laboratory of Excellence ARBRE](http://mycor.nancy.inra.fr/ARBRE/), a part of the “Investissements d'Avenir” Program (ANR 11 – LABX-0002-01).